ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Bootstrap node

 A Bootstrap Node is a trusted peer on the IPFS network through which an IPFS node learns about other peers on the network.
-[More about Bootstrapping](../how-to/modify-bootstrap-list.md)
+Both go-ipfs and js-ipfs use bootstrap nodes to enter the Distributed Hash Table (DHT).
+See [Bootstrap](../concepts/nodes/#bootstrap)

 ## C